Cost of living: Is it cheap to live in Spain?

 • This is also unpredictable, but we can assume a person living in Spain will spend around 50 to 200 euros on this.

 In total, if you calculate the living expense range, you can expect your total monthly expense to be from 600 euros to 2500 euros.
 Bear in mind that the prediction above is just a general estimate.
-You can always save or consume as much as you can according to your preferences.
+You can always save or consume as much as you would like according to your preferences.

 Reference: